 The Board of Directors oversees the work of the MD/CEO and is responsible for ensuring that the organisation, management and administrative guidelines for the company’s funds are suitable for the purpose.
 The Board is also responsible for developing and monitoring the company’s strategies through plans and objectives, decisions on acquisitions, major investments, appointments to managerial positions and the continual supervision of operations during the year.
-In addition, the Board sets the budget and is responsible for the annual report.
+In addition, the Board sets the budget and is responsible for the annual accounts.

 The Chairman leads the work of the Board and ensures that it is carried out in accordance with the Swedish Companies Act and other relevant legislation.
 The Chairman follows the progress of operations through consultations with the MD, and is responsible for ensuring that other members of the Board receive the information they need to hold discussions of a high quality and make the best possible decisions.

 The Board of Directors evaluates its work every year.
 The evaluation is carried out by means of a survey of the directors.
 The results of the survey are then presented to the full Board, which uses them to make specific proposals on how its work can be developed, improved and made more efficient, where necessary.
-The Board survey for 2018 revealed an open, constructive climate with well-functioning control and decision-making processes.
-The areas covered by the evaluation included the composition, working methods, communication and internal control of the Board, the Board’s evaluation of the MD and other company management, and the need for committees.
+The Board survey for 2019 revealed an open, constructive climate with well-functioning control and decision-making processes.
+The areas covered by the evaluation included the composition, working methods, communication and internal control of the Board, the Board’s evaluation of the MD/CEO and other company management, and the need for committees.